 Ridgewood Art Institute

-My journey first began at the Ridgewood Art Institute where I studied the painting principles of Frank Vincent DuMond, noted American Impressionist painter and teacher.
+My painting journey first began at the Ridgewood Art Institute where I studied the painting principles of Frank Vincent DuMond, noted American Impressionist painter and teacher.

-This beginning in oil was extended to other mediums (including pastel and acrylic) as I was fortunate enough to study with some of the best comtemporary landscape painters including Kenn Backhaus, John Budicin, James Coe, William Hook, Susan Ogilive, Colin Page, Bob Rohm, Phil Starke, and George Strickland, among other painters, whose work I admired.
+This beginning in oil was extended to other mediums (including pastel and acrylic) as I was fortunate enough to study with some of the best comtemporary landscape painters including Kenn Backhaus, John Budicin, James Coe, William Hook, Susan Ogilive, Colin Page, Bob Rohm, Phil Starke, and George Strickland, among other painters, whose work I admire.

 I consider a painting a success if I've captured on canvas the emotion I felt when chancing upon the scene, and the work in turn, gives you a small measure of the 'beauty and the glory.'
 The work is in private collections in the US and Europe, having been exhibited in corporate and museum settings as well as galleries in New Jersey, Pennsylvania and Maine.

 For twenty years I enjoyed participating in the juried art show circuit primarily on the east coast, receiving forty awards including "Best in Show" and "First" in my chosen medium.
 I paint in acrylic, oil and pastel and am happy to share some of the sold works in the different mediums upon request... they represent landscapes, still lifes, and florals.
 Delighted to create a work just for you on commission as well.

 As we enter a new decade, I am excited to continue the journey and seek out new and challenging places to paint.... catch my new work as it appears on the site.